frnsimoes/frnsimoes.github.io/content/posts/proc-pid-stack.md

 [<0>] entry_SYSCALL_64_after_hwframe+0x6e/0xd8
 ```

 The information I get from this trace is that epoll was called, so the kernel is doing IO multiplexing, probably waiting for a event, and then called a syscall that blocked the process.
 Combined with other tools, like `strace`, `<pid>/stack` can give an specific perspective of what's wrong with a process.
-Really, really cool stuff.
+How cool is that?

 **about procfs**